mjkrause/howto/useful_bash_cmds.md

 ### Squashing commit messages when `Squash and merge` isn't made available in repo

 This describes the action of squashing multiple commmits into a single commit.
 First get an estimate on how many commits are affected.
 In the GitHub UI that number shows up in the tab.
-Look at the commit log to figure out the first (i.e., oldest) commit that should be included in the squashing action.
+Look at the commit log to figure out the first (i.e., oldest, usually the first commit in that branch after you branched off of, for instance, `develop`) commit that should be included in the squashing action.
 Strategies to find that first commit include reading the log (`git log`, perhaps with the `--pretty=oneline` option) and identify the number.
-Once found, verify that number by Suppose it's 64.
+Once found, verify that number.
+Suppose it's 64.
 In that case do

 ```bash
 git rebase -i HEAD~64
 ```
 where `-i` stands for _interactive_.
 That command opens the editor (e.g., emacs) that contains your last 64 commits to that branch, in the time-ascending order (so the last commit is at the end of that list).
 Each line in that document is prefixed with `pick`.
-Find the first commit where you want to start squashing (should be the first line).
+Find the first commit where you want to start squashing (should be the first line if counted correctly).
 Leave this line alone, and start replacing `pick` with `s` in each other line to the last line of the commits.

 Save the file and close it.
 This will open a second editor window with all commit messages and some other information.
 Delete the entire content and replace by the commit message for the squashed commit.
 Save and close.